 2. Strategy Board Game Simulation

 Choose from popular board games like Risk, Settlers of Catan, or Pandemic, and adapt them to your business context.
-These games improve strategic thinking abilities, resource management, and long-term planning skills.
+These games improve strategic thinking abilities, resource management, and long-term planning skills, similar to how structured business wargame frameworks for strategy development help teams practice complex decision-making.
 They’re also a fun game option for your next team meeting.
 In these games, the team with the most points wins, highlighting the competitive element.

 Keywords: board games, strategic thinking, strategy games, problem solving